sanav33/atlsfw_jd/README.md

 3. Run `npx expo login` in your terminal.
 4. Run `npx expo start`.

+**NOTE:**
-*NOTE:* To get the development server IP, run `hostname -I` in your terminal and use the first IP address.
+1. To get the development server IP, run `hostname -I` in your terminal and use the first IP address.
+2. There is example code for how to hit the endpoints in `client/App.js`.